Iasa-Global/btabok/pages/competency_model/design_methodologies_and_processes.md

 | | -   Learner will be able to explain MDA (Model Driven Architecture) and its impact on the design process.
 | | -   Learner will be able to explain how an architect applies design patterns and common design principles in the design process.
 | | -   Learner will be able to name some principles and tenets that help delivering efficient designs.
-| **CITA -- Specialist** | -   Learner will be able to articulate the value of good design process to business stakeholders.
+| **CITA -- Professional** | -   Learner will be able to articulate the value of good design process to business stakeholders.
 | | -   Learner will be an expert in some of the design methods and processes, and be able to highlight the advantages and disadvantages of each
 | | -   Learner will be able to explain how to design for operations
 | | -   Learner will be able to explain how to focus on design simplicity and still meets customer's needs.
-| **CITA -- Professional** | -   Learner will be able to drive the introduction of new design methods and processes into the organization
+| **CITA -- Distinguished** | -   Learner will be able to drive the introduction of new design methods and processes into the organization
 | | -   Learner will be able to act as a mentor for the design methods and processes
 | | -   Learner will be able to measure or control the design quality on the project.